icon

 to knowledge

-You’ve seen it happen.
-A training manager sends a 35-page PDF with the new risk prevention protocol.
-The team receives it, opens it, reaches page two, and closes it.
-Two weeks later, no one remembers what it contained.
+You've seen it happen.
+A training manager sends a 35-page PDF with the new safety protocol.
+The team receives it, opens it, makes it to page two, and closes it.
+Two weeks later, nobody remembers what it said.

-It’s not carelessness.
-It’s not a lack of interest.
-It’s that the human brain has very specific mechanisms for deciding what deserves its attention and what doesn’t.
+It's not laziness.
+It's not lack of interest.
+It's that the human brain has very specific mechanisms for deciding what deserves its attention and what doesn't.
 And a training PDF triggers almost all the rejection filters at once.

-Understanding why this happens is the first step to stop repeating the same mistake.
-This isn’t about blaming the employee — it’s about recognizing that format influences learning far more than content does.
+Understanding why this happens is the first step toward stopping the same mistake.
+It's not about blaming the employee — it's about recognizing that format shapes learning far more than content does.

-Your Brain Rejects the PDF Before You Even Start Reading
+Your Brain Discards the PDF Before You Start Reading

-When someone opens a document and sees a long scroll bar, their brain makes an immediate calculation: how much effort is this going to cost me versus what I’ll get in return?
+When someone opens a document and sees a long scrollbar, their brain makes an immediate calculation: how much effort will this cost me versus what I'll get in return.

-A 40-page PDF sends a clear signal: this will cost you.
+A 40-page PDF sends a clear signal: this is going to cost me.
 And that signal arrives before the first sentence is read.
-The visible length of the document acts as a psychological barrier that reduces initial motivation.
+The visible length of the document functions as a barrier that reduces initial motivation, regardless of content quality.

-The same applies in digital environments.
-According to expectancy-value theory, people evaluate perceived cost (effort, boredom, time) before deciding whether to engage.¹ A long, dense document loses that evaluation before it even begins.
+According to expectancy-value theory, people evaluate perceived cost (effort, boredom, time) before deciding whether to engage.¹ A long, dense document loses that evaluation before it starts.
+And this isn't an opinion about format preferences — it's a documented cognitive mechanism.

-There’s another issue we often ignore: reading a PDF on screen does not produce the same comprehension as reading it in print.
+There's an additional problem we tend to ignore: reading a PDF on screen doesn't produce the same comprehension as reading it in print.

-Seven meta-analyses published between 2018 and 2024, including the landmark study by Delgado et al., confirm that reading comprehension is significantly worse on screens than on paper, especially with informational and expository texts.² Researchers refer to this as “screen inferiority,” and it has remained consistent across more than two decades of research.
+A review of seven meta-analyses published between 2018 and 2024, including the landmark study by Delgado et al. in Educational Research Review, confirms that reading comprehension is significantly worse on screen than on paper, especially with informational and expository texts.² Researchers call this "screen inferiority," and the phenomenon has remained stable across more than two decades of studies.

-The explanation has multiple layers.
-Maryanne Wolf, director of the Center for Dyslexia, Diverse Learners and Social Justice at UCLA, summarizes it this way: screens promote fast and superficial reading.
-We skim, jump to conclusions, and only return to the body of the text if something catches our attention.³
+The explanation has several layers.
+Maryanne Wolf, director of the Center for Dyslexia, Diverse Learners and Social Justice at UCLA, describes it in Reader, Come Home: screens promote rapid, shallow reading.
+We scan, jump to conclusions, and only return to the body of the text if something catches our attention.³

-The Nielsen Norman Group, a global authority in usability research, has documented the same pattern for 20 years through eye-tracking studies: people don’t read on screens — they scan in an F-shaped pattern.⁴ They read the first lines, move down the left margin, and abandon the rest.
+The Nielsen Norman Group, the world's leading usability research institution, has spent over 20 years documenting the same pattern through eye-tracking studies: people don't read on screen — they scan in an F-shaped pattern.
+They read the first few lines, move down the left margin, and abandon the rest.⁴

 A PDF is a format designed for print.
-When we force it onto a screen, the reader loses the physical cues that support comprehension (document thickness, position on the page, tactile feedback) and is left with a format that encourages superficial scanning.
+When we force it onto a screen, the reader loses the physical cues that aid comprehension (document thickness, position on the page, touch) and is left with a format that invites superficial scanning.
+The result: worse comprehension than on paper, in a context where nobody is going to print 40 pages.

 Training Competes Against Everything Else on the Screen

-Even if someone opens the PDF with good intentions, there’s another issue: the context in which it’s read.
+Even if someone decides to open the PDF with good intentions, there's another problem: the context in which they read it.

 In that environment, a training PDF has no mechanism to compete for attention.
-It has no visible progress, no feedback, no adaptation to the reader’s pace.
-It’s a static block demanding sustained concentration in a context designed to fragment it.
+It has no visible progress, gives no feedback, and doesn't adapt to the reader's pace.
+It's a static block that asks for sustained concentration in a context designed to fragment it.

-What a Format Needs for Real Learning to Happen
+What a Format Needs for Someone to Actually Learn from It

-If the problem is design, the solution is design too.
-Behavioral science and instructional design align on four principles that a training format must meet to work:
+If the problem is cognitive design, the solution is too.
+Behavioral science and instructional design converge on four principles a training format must meet:

 How to Know If Your PDFs Are Failing

-If you can’t measure real consumption or retention, the issue isn’t just pedagogical.
-It’s structural.
+If you can't measure actual consumption or retention, the problem isn't just pedagogical.
+It's structural.
+And the first step to solving it is replacing the format that prevents measurement with one that integrates it by default.

 Conclusion: It's Not Laziness, It's Design

-No one reads training PDFs because the format demands exactly what the brain struggles with most in a digital environment: sustained focus, deep reading, and motivation without feedback.
+Nobody reads training PDFs because the format asks the brain to do exactly what it's worst at in a digital environment: sustain concentration, read deeply, and stay motivated without feedback.

-The good news?
-The content already exists.
-It just needs a format that works with the brain, not against it.
+The good news is that the content already exists.
+The manuals, protocols, and product guides you already have are valid raw material.
+They just need a format that works with the brain, not against it.

 Frequently Asked Questions

-Is the problem the PDF or the content inside it?
+Is the problem the PDF or the content it contains?

 The content can be excellent.
 But the format determines whether anyone actually consumes it.
-Great content in a format the brain rejects is simply wasted.
+Kirk-Johnson's research shows that people avoid materials they perceive as effortful, regardless of their actual quality.¹ Great content in a format the brain rejects is great content wasted.

 Would people read the PDF if it were shorter?

-It would help, but it doesn’t solve the core issue.
-A 5-page PDF is still passive screen reading, without feedback or visible progress.
-Brevity is necessary — but not sufficient.
+It would help, but it doesn't solve the core problem.
+A 5-page PDF is still passive screen reading, without feedback, without visible progress, and with the "screen inferiority" documented by Delgado et al.² Brevity is necessary but not sufficient — the format also needs multimodality and traceability.

 Are there employees who prefer reading documents?

 Yes, a minority.
-But format decisions can’t be designed for the exception.
-If 80% of your team doesn’t complete training, the format is failing the majority.
+TechSmith data shows that 83% of people choose video for instructional content.⁹ Format decisions can't be designed for the exception.
+If 80% of your team doesn't complete the training, the format is failing the majority.

 How do I know if my team actually consumes current training?